dxlnr/mosaic/README.md

 </h1>

 Mosaic Server which is the backbone of modalic MLOps platform designed for the automotive industry enabling Federated Learning.
-All the aggregation converges at Mosaic which aims for safety, reliance and performance.
+All the aggregation converges at Mosaic which aims for safety, reliability and performance.

 It currently implements the basic **FedAvg** algorithm proposed in McMahan *et al.* [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).